jmckaskill/gospdy/README.md

 About
 -----
-This is a go library for a SPDY v2/v3 client and server that overlay on top of the built-in http/https client/server in go.
+This is a go library for a SPDY v2/v3 client and server that overlays on top of the built-in http/https client/server in go.

 Documentation
 -------------
 Documentation is hosted via godoc.
-This can also be viewed online via [gopkgdoc].
+This can be viewed online via [gopkgdoc].

 [gopkgdoc]: http://gopkgdoc.appspot.com/pkg/github.com/jmckaskill/gospdy